smar10s/sigkit/README.md

 In practical terms, the intention is to allow casual RF cruising directly from a terminal, potentially remote, without a GTK popup or other GUI.

+It's not a replacement for a real scanner, text just doesn't have the fidelity for that, but it can give some idea.

 ## Requirements:

 ### SDR